-The North Atlantic right whale, Eubalaena glacialis, is among the most endangered of the world's large whales with an estimated population of approximately 500 individuals.
+The North Atlantic right whale, Eubalaena glacialis, is among the most endangered of the world's large whales.
 Historically depleted by commercial whaling, ship strikes and fishing gear entanglements are now the largest threats to right whales.
 The coastal waters off Florida and Georgia are the only known calving area for North Atlantic right whales and these waters have been designated as right whale critical habitat by the National Marine Fisheries Service.
 Right whales are typically sighted off Florida between November and April.

 Right Whale Information